-The transition and effective date guidance is based on the facts and circumstances of each amendment.
-Some of the amendments in this ASU do not require transition guidance and were effective upon issuance of this ASU.
-However, many of the amendments in this ASU do have transition guidance with effective dates for annual periods beginning after December 15, 2018.
-The Company adopted ASU No. 2018-09 on January 1, 2019, and it did not have a material effect on the Company's financial position, results of operations or disclosures.

-In August 2018, the FASB issued ASU No. 2018-13 - Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement which improves the disclosure requirements on fair value measurements in Topic 820, Fair Value Measurement.
+In June 2016, the FASB issued Accounting Standards Update ("ASU") No. 2016-13, "Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" and subsequent amendments to the initial guidance: ASU No. 2018-19 "Codification Improvements to Topic 326, Financial Instruments-Credit Losses", ASU No. 2019-04 "Codification Improvements to Topic 326, Financial Instruments-Credit Losses, Topic 815, Derivatives and Hedging, and Topic 825, Financial Instruments", ASU No. 2019-05 "Financial Instruments-Credit Losses", ASU No. 2019-11 "Codification Improvements to Topic 326, Financial Instruments - Credit Losses", ASU No. 2020-02 "Financial Instruments-Credit Losses (Topic 326) and Leases (Topic 842)" and ASU No. 2020-03 "Codification Improvements to Financial Instruments, (collectively, "Topic 326")".
+Topic 326 requires measurement and recognition of expected credit losses for financial assets held.
+Topic 326 is effective for all public business entities, excluding smaller reporting companies, for periods beginning after December 15, 2019 and all other entities beginning after December 15, 2022.
+The Company early adopted ASU No. 2016-13 and the related amending ASU's on January 1, 2020, and the adoption did not have a material effect on the Company's financial position, results of operations or disclosures.
+In August 2018, the FASB issued ASU No. 2018-13 "Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement" which improves the disclosure requirements on fair value measurements in Topic 820, Fair Value Measurement.
 The amendments in this ASU are effective for all entities for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2019.
 The amendments on changes in unrealized gains and losses, the range and weighted average of significant unobservable inputs used to develop Level 3 fair value measurements, and the narrative description of measurement uncertainty should be applied prospectively for only the most recent interim or annual period presented in the initial fiscal year of adoption.
 All other amendments should be applied retrospectively to all periods presented upon their effective date.
 Early adoption is permitted upon issuance of this ASU.
-The Company does not expect the adoption of this ASU to have a material effect on its consolidated financial statements.
+The Company adopted ASU No. 2018-13 on January 1, 2020, and the adoption did not have a material effect on the Company's financial position, results of operations or disclosures.